 Figure 49.
 Reynolds stresses evolution for the reference case in the plane South-North from 18 min through 20 min of the simulation.

 Summary and Conclusions

+Three simulations were run to investigate the phenomenon of tornadogenesis.
+TASS, a 3D LES code, was used to perform those simulations.
+This LES code uses formulation of the basic governing equations, includes the microphysics components for the representation of the cloud and precipitation.

+The three simulations were initialized with

 References